Chicago Alimony and Maintenance Spousal Attorneys

 Chicago Divorce and Maintenance Lawyer

-Understanding all of the factors important to the court is a task that the attorneys at the Law Office of Miriam Cooper & Associates handle expertly and persuasively.
+Understanding all of the factors important to the court is a task that the attorneys at Cooper Trachtenberg Law Group, LLC handle expertly and persuasively.
 Our attorneys respected by the legal community for their ability to effectively represent spouses in divorce cases.
 We know the importance of a fair maintenance award and offer years of experience in handling divorce and maintenance cases in Illinois, including Chicago, Rolling Meadows, Arlington Heights, Palatine, and Schaumburg.
 Call our office today to schedule a free office consultation with our maintenance attorneys at 847-995-8800.

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.